Last Updated on November 6, 2024 by Jade and Deeshen

 Hanauma Bay

-Kick off your day with a swim at Hanauma Bay, one of Oahu’s most renowned snorkeling spots and best beaches in Hawaii.
+Kick off your day with a swim at Hanauma Bay, one of Oahu’s most renowned snorkeling spots and best beaches in the world.

 The Hanauma Bay Nature Preserve is a beautiful place to visit, and it’s especially amazing if you’re a fan of marine life.
 This nature preserve is home to a stunning coral reef that features over 450 varieties of fish.
 You can see all sorts of tropical fish, as well as octopus, crabs and eels